-We remain dedicated to offering career pathways to young Indigenous women from remote communities.
-Through our Australian Defence Force (ADF) Mentoring program - we have achieved great things.
+Starwin is dedicated to offering career pathways to young Indigenous women from remote communities.
+Through our partnership with Australian Defence Force (ADF) - we host an annual career mentoring program for young Tiwi Women.

-In more good news, two of our prior participants are now playing with Essendon Bombers VFLW side - Jessica Stassi & Freda Puruntatameri.
+Two of our prior participants played with Essendon Bombers VFLW side - Jessica Stassi & Freda Puruntatameri.

 In 2018 the program moved to Adelaide for the Around the Campfire Cup.
 Eleven young Tiwi women, nominated by their schools and two leaders travel 10-14 October with the support of ADF, Sealink NT, Territory Air Services, Fly Tiwi, Cricket & Football Shop and Fitzroy Rotary Club (VIC).
 Activities this year focused this year on RAAF work experience and a visit to Port Power Academy.

 Our 2018 participants and leaders were Kyanne Warlapinni, Sarah Fernando, Shikira Henry, Cassius Morgan, Freda Puruntatameri, Kimberley Stassi, Martha De Santis, Mickey Mungatopi, Shenaida Bush, Julianna Kerinaiua, Jenna Singh-Lippo, Gladys Puruntatameri [leader] and Jessica Stassi [leader].

 Read more about the trip here 2018 roundup

 November 2017 Program

 We traveled to Melbourne with a team of youth girls, identified by their schools as demonstrating leadership in their participation with education, cadets and local football.